Indian Idol 11: Himesh Reshammiya Replaces #MeToo Accused Anu Malik As Judge

 A post shared by Arindam Panda (@asliarindam) on

-It has to be recalled that post Anu Malik's exit from the show, Sona had claimed that the music composer had tried to approach her via 'Music Director's & Composers Association' in order to 'strike a deal'.
-She had also slammed Sony TV for using the 'theme of sexual harassment', highlighted the incident where a contestant forcibly kissed judge Neha Kakkar and suggested that the viral clip was used for promotional purposes on her Facebook post.
+It has to be recalled that post Anu Malik's exit from the show, singer Sona Mohapatra had claimed that the music composer had tried to approach her via 'Music Director's & Composers Association' in order to 'strike a deal'.
+She had also slammed Sony TV for using the 'theme of sexual harassment', highlighting the incident where a contestant forcibly kissed judge Neha Kakkar and suggested that the viral clip was used for promotional purposes on her Facebook post.

 Also Read: Indian Idol 11 Full Contestants List: Meet The Top 15 Contestants Of This Season